StayPirate/secbox/README.md

                         ||----w |
                         ||     ||

-    The next step is to create an alias in the host, to use cowsay as it was installed inside the host system.
+    The missing step is creating an alias in the host and use cowsay as it's installed inside the host operating system itself. :)

         host> alias cowsay='secbox cowsay'
         host> cowsay Hi folks